ASendellPrice/ZosteropsGenomicLandscape/README.md

 This GitHub repository contains custom scripts used in our manuscript submitted to Molecular Ecology.
 Custom scripts include:

-## R script used to compare distributional skew of FST values:
+## R script used to compare distributional skew (and kurtosis) of FST values:
-1)
+1) CompareSkew.R

+## R scripts used to detect genomic island of divergence and genomic valleys of simularity:
+1) simulations.R - main script for conducting simulations.
+2) MainFunction.R - fuctions required

 ## R scripts used to conduct individual-based models of population divergence:
 1) simulations.R - main script for conducting simulations.